wadegroux/United-States-Accident-Analysis-Project/README.md

 ![image](https://github.com/wadegroux/United-States-Accident-Analysis-Project/assets/157087862/5edc255a-637c-438c-8af5-38335032e2c1)
 ![image](https://github.com/wadegroux/United-States-Accident-Analysis-Project/assets/157087862/deaf0ef0-b790-420c-886c-f4f426116f96)

-This allowed me to find 3,332 Rows of outliers.
-The majority of these were due to extremely cold weather conditions which would help me derive an insight that Icey conditions lead to wrecks I will not delete these but, I am making note of it to come back later.
-While looking at the data with the States and Cities these temperatures reported seemed accurate.
-The data aligns with the locations.
+I identified 3,332 rows of outliers using the IQR method.
+The outliers, mostly associated with extremely cold weather conditions, suggest a correlation between icy conditions and accidents.
+I've decided not to delete these outliers but will make a note for further analysis.
+Upon reviewing the data, the reported temperatures align with the corresponding states and cities, indicating accuracy.

-Next, I am going to find the outliers that are within those outliers that are above 32 degrees to see if the outlier is actually something that can be turned into an insight.
+Next, I will further examine the outliers within the identified 3,332 rows that are above 32 degrees.
+This step aims to determine if these specific outliers can provide valuable insights.

 ![image](https://github.com/wadegroux/United-States-Accident-Analysis-Project/assets/157087862/285e050c-83c5-4656-be60-363eb7374942)
 ![image](https://github.com/wadegroux/United-States-Accident-Analysis-Project/assets/157087862/37b6be7a-6234-44e9-8462-186149085cf5)